neuralmagic/deepsparse/docs/guides/debugging-optimizing/diagnostics-debugging.md

 Unlike traditional software, debugging utilities available to the machine learning community are scarce.
 Complicated with deployment pipeline design issues, model weights, model architecture, and unoptimized models, debugging performance issues can be very dynamic in your data science ecosystem.
 Reviewing a log file can be your first line of defense in pinpointing performance issues with optimizing your inference.

-The NMIE ships with diagnostic logging so you can capture real-time monitoring information at model runtime and self-diagnose issues.
-If you are corresponding with Neural Magic Support, we recommend capturing log information first, as described below.
+The Deep Sparse Engine ships with diagnostic logging so you can capture real-time monitoring information at model runtime and self-diagnose issues.
+If you are seeking technical support, we recommend capturing log information first, as described below.
 You can decide what to share, whether certain parts of the log or the entire content.

 **Note:** Our logs may reveal your inference network’s macro-architecture, including a general list of operators (such as convolution and pooling) and connections between them.
 Weights, trained parameters, or dataset parameters will not be captured.
 Consult Neural Magic’s various legal policies at [https://neuralmagic.com/legal/](https://neuralmagic.com/legal/) which include our privacy statement and software agreements.
 Your use of the software serves as your consent to these practices.